DuartePombo/InvestmentStrategies/README.md

 # InvestmentStrategies

-Just some random investment strategies algorithms
+Just some random investment strategies algorithms.

+For now this only has the Minimum variance portfolio, and the Equally weighted portfolio.

+You give as input the matrix of prices in time-series, and the functions return the matrix of weights also in time-series.